Policy 3207Prohibition of Harassment, Intimidation or Bullying

-The District is committed to a safe and civil educational environment for all students, employees, volunteers and patrons, free from harassment, intimidation or bullying.
-“Harassment, intimidation or bullying” means any intentionally written message or image including those that are electronically transmitted – verbal or physical act, including but not limited to one shown to be motivated by race, color, religion, ancestry, national origin, gender, sexual orientation (including gender expression or identity), mental or physical disability or other distinguishing characteristics, when an act:
+The District is committed to a safe and civil educational environment for all students, employees, parents/legal guardians, volunteers and community members that is free from harassment, intimidation or bullying.
+As defined in legislation, “Harassment, intimidation or bullying” means any intentionally written message or image including those that are electronically transmitted – verbal or physical act, including but not limited to one shown to be motivated by any characteristic in RCW 28A.640.010 and 28A.642.010, or other distinguishing characteristics when an act:

 - Physically harms a student or damages the student’s property; or